VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Congratulations! 🎉 You've successfully added output to the screen, using both simple debugging text and a more polished UI element.
 This visual feedback enhances the player experience by providing real-time information and interactions. 🚀

-{% include _alert.html type:'success' title: "You’ve learned how to add output to the screen, using text elements to provide feedback and enhance the player experience." %}
+{% include _alert.html type:'success' title: "You’ve learned how to add various types of output, from basic console logging to real-time in-game text feedback.
+Using debugging text and polished UI elements, you can enhance both the developer experience and the player experience, providing essential information and interactivity in your game." %}

 ## Step 17: Break 2 - Let's Reflect 😅